Wednesday, September 10, 2025

 “O My mountain in the field, I will give as plunder your wealth, all your treasures, and your high places of sin within all your borders.”
 Jeremiah 17:3

-The Jamieson Fausset Brown Commentary says, “As Jerusalem was surrounded by mountains, the sense probably is, ‘You rely on your mountainous position, but I will make my mountain to become as if it were in a plain (field).”
-In other words, all their defenses will fail them.
+The Jamieson Fausset Brown Commentary notes that Jerusalem is surrounded by mountains.
+The picture here is, ‘You rely on your high position, but I will make my mountain to become as if it were in a flat field.’
+Their defenses will fail them.

 Once, Jesus cursed a fig tree.
 It dried up.
-In this context, He said to His disciples, “Whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.”
-(Mark 11:20-23) The mountain that Jesus was dealing with at that time was the false teachers in Jerusalem who lead the people to crucify Him.
-Those leaders would eventually be removed and destroyed.
+In this context, Jesus said in Mark 11:20-23, “Whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.”
+The mountain that needed to be removed at that time was Jerusalem’s unbelief in Messiah.

 “Thus says the Lord: cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the Lord.
 For he shall be like a shrub in the desert, and shall not see when good comes, but shall inhabit the parched places in the wilderness, in a salt land which is not inhabited.”
 Jeremiah 17:5-6